Are you looking for an easy way on how to embed Facebook albums on your website?

 What’s more, if you run into a problem as you get codes or change code snippets, there’s limited support available to get your issues fixed.

 But if you use a WordPress plugin to embed a Facebook album on your website, you won’t have those problems.

 Instead, you can…

-- Display your Facebook albums in stunning photo galleries with no coding required
+- Display your Facebook albums in stunning photo gallery albums with no coding required

 - Control how your albums look and feel on your website

 - Customize the information displayed in your photo albums

 - Encourage people to follow your Facebook page with call-to-action buttons

 - Display multiple Facebook albums in different areas of your site